 The differences between wrongful and unfair dismissal

-The key difference is that unfair dismissal is a statutory right under the Employment Rights Act 1996 (in other words, a right an employee is entitled to regardless of what their contract states), whereas wrongful dismissal is a contractual right (one that is set out in the contract of employment).
+The key difference when it comes to wrongful dismissal vs unfair dismissal is that unfair dismissal is a statutory right under the Employment Rights Act 1996 (in other words, a right an employee is entitled to regardless of what their contract states), whereas wrongful dismissal is a contractual right (one that is set out in the contract of employment).

 Although the terms are often used interchangeably, there are key differences between wrongful dismissal and unfair dismissal: